mikegreiling/chess-app/README.md

 The `useChessGame` returns a tuple consisting of the chess game object, the current FEN state, and the current PGN state.

+The game state is persisted between page loads via localstorage.